Portland Estates, Nova Scotia

 Portland Estates is a suburban neighbourhood in Woodlawn, an area of eastern Dartmouth in the Halifax Regional Municipality, Nova Scotia.
 It reaches from Eisener Blvd. in the west, all the way to Portland Hills in the east, and is located to the south of Portland Street (Route 207).

 Geography

 A relatively small neighbourhood, the size of Portland Estates is about 85 ha.

 Transportation

-Portland Estates is served by Metro Transit - Bus #57.
-One of the municipality's new bus rapid transit routes has a terminus in Portland Hills.
+Portland Estates is currently not served by Metro Transit (Halifax).
+One of the municipality's newer bus rapid transit routes has a terminus in Portland Hills.